bootstraponline/training/modules/source/common/install.md

-This document is written for OS X Version 10.9.2.
+This document is written for OS X 10.9 or better.
+10.9.2 has known problems when automating iOS.

 Install Xcode 5.0.2.